 info<wbr>and<wbr>admissions@<wbr>austin.<wbr>utexas.<wbr>edu</a>

-If you are experience content that is not breaking as expected it could be because of a non-breaking space Unicode in the Source code.
+If lines of text are not breaking as expected, it could be because of a non-breaking space Unicode in the Source code.
+Alternately, adding a non-breaking space code string may help you to force the line not to break in some browsers.

 Non Breaking Space,